-The Kenya Deposit Insurance Corporation (KDIC), an independent State Agency, is mandated by law to implement deposit insurance scheme for customers of member institutions, incentives for sound risk management and prompt resolution of failed institutions.
+The Kenya Deposit Insurance Corporation (KDIC), an independent State Agency, implemented its mandate of providing deposit insurance scheme for customers of member institutions, incentives for sound risk management and prompt resolution of failed institutions.
 The KDIC as a 'risk minimizer' provides a safety net to deposits and fostering public confidence and trust.
-The Deposit Insurance Fund (DIF) or 'Fund', managed by KDIC increased by 23 percent, to KSh 155 billion in December 2021, covering up to KSh 500,000 per depositor in case of a bank failure.
-This is consistent with its prudent management strategies.
+The Deposit Insurance Fund (DIF) or 'Fund', managed by KDIC increased by 22.2 percent, to KSh 154 billion in December 2021, covering up to KSh 500,000 per depositor in case of a bank failure.
+This is as a result of the Corporation implementing prudent management strategies.

-Banks held KSh 4.5 trillion in deposits as of December 2021, out of which the Fund insured KSh 715 billion held in about 69 million accounts.
-This translates to 99 percent fully insured bank accounts.
-The effective cover of the deposit (Fund coverage to insured deposits) increased to 21.5 percent in 2021, above the recommended minimum of 20 percent as the best practice by International Association of Deposit Insurance (IADI).
-The increased transaction activities and low bank balances in accounts explains the increased in insured deposits relative to total deposits.
-The adequacy of the insurance cover also improved as indicated by the increased in target fund from 3.0 percent in 2020 to 3.4 percent 2021(Table 5).
+Banks held KSh 4.5 trillion in deposits as of December 2021, with the Fund insuring KSh 715 billion or 16 percent coverage.
+The effective cover (extent to which the Fund covers insured deposits) increased to 21.5 percent in 2021, above the recommended minimum of 20 percent as the best practice by International Association of Deposit Insurance (IADI).
+The increased transaction activities and low bank balances in accounts explains the increased insured deposits relative to total deposits.
+The adequacy of the insurance cover also improved as indicated by the increase in target fund from 3.0 percent in 2020 to 3.4 percent 2021.
+The 68.9 million bank accounts, equivalent to 99.0 percent of the total number of accounts in the banking system were fully covered as of December 2021.
+(Table 5).